Kitui: Overview

-The name Kitui means ‘a place where iron goods are made’.
+The name Kitui means ‘a place where iron goods are made’ in Kamba.
 The Kamba iron-smiths who settled in the county many years before the colonial period are the ones who named the area Kitui.

 Kitui had a population of 155,896 in 2009 making it the 12th largest urban centre in Kenya in terms of population.
 It is the largest urban centre in the county followed by Mwingi.
 A large majority of the residents belong to the Kamba, a Bantu people.
-The Kamba of Kenya speak the Bantu Kamba language (Kikamba) as a mother tongue.
-Kitui is also inhabited by several other Kenyan communities like the Luo, Somali, Kikuyu and people from the Coast Region.

-Kitui is widely known in Kenya for producing a majority of the country's top legal minds.
-These include former Chief Justices Kitili Maluki Mwendwa (1968–1971) and Dr. Willy Mutunga (2011–2016), State University of New York (SUNY) Distinguished Professor Makau W. Mutua, and former Law Society of Kenya Chairman, Eric Mutua.

-Kitui is also widely known in Kenya for its powerful traditional doctors and is therefore a key destination for those seeking these services.

 Education

-The major secondary schools around Kitui town are Kitui School, St. Charles Lwanga High School, Mulango Girls' High School, St. Angela's High School, St. Ursula Tungutu Girls Secondary School, Chuluni Girls' Secondary School, Matinyani Secondary School and St. Aquinas Kalawa Boys' Secondary School.
+The major secondary schools around Kitui town are St. Charles Lwanga High School, Kitui School, Mulango Girls' High School, St. Angela's High School, St. Ursula Tungutu Girls Secondary School, Chuluni Girls' Secondary School, Matinyani Secondary School and St. Aquinas Kalawa Boys' Secondary School.
 The major public primary schools in Kitui town include Central Primary School, Muslim Primary School, Manyenyoni primary school, Kaveta Primary School, Kalawa Primary School, Ngiini Primary School, Kwa Ngindu Primary School among others.
 There are also several private schools in the Kitui town.